LeonKuhne/Recipe-Match/README.md

 to perform (recipes or ingredients), type in the desired query, and hit enter to submit and receive your results!

-Tip: When searching for ingredients, use the spacebar to separate ingredients.
+Tip: When searching for ingredients, use the spacebar to separate.

-If you want to add your own recipe, navigate to 'My Recipes', then click the first recipe card, labeled with a '+' and fill out the requested information.
+If you want to add your own recipe, navigate to 'My Recipes' (sidebar on the right), then click the first recipe card, labeled with a '+' and fill out the requested information.
+Hit 'save' at the bottom to submit your new recipe.

 To delete a recipe, navigate to 'My Recipes', then click on a recipe to view its details.
 Scrolling to the bottom will reveal the 'delete' button.

 ### Contact
 Leon Kuhne - lxk1170@rit.edu
 Josh VerDow - jtv9019@rit.edu
 Adam Del Rosso - avd5772@rit.edu
 Jesse Chen - jxc8924@rit.edu

 ### Unsupported Features
 - calendar